-Choose one from the following: EEC550 Foundations of Learning Disabilities
+Choose one from the following:

+EEC550 Foundations of Learning Disabilities

-EEC411 Introduction to Exceptionality TCH475 Inclusive Education: Practical Approaches
+EEC411 Introduction to Exceptionality

+TCH475 Inclusive Education: Practical Approaches

 Electives

 6 crs.

-Choose one from the following: CNS508 Marriage and Family Counseling CNS510 Drug and Alcohol Counseling CNS564 Grief and Loss Issues in Counseling
+Choose one from the following:

+CNS508 Marriage and Family Counseling

+CNS510 Drug and Alcohol Counseling

+CNS564 Grief and Loss Issues in Counseling

-Minimum = 48-51 crs.
+Minimum = 48-51

+crs.

 Note: Not all courses are offered each semester.

 Certification in School Counseling by the Pennsylvania Department of Education requires successful completion of the School Guidance and Counseling PRAXIS examination (#0402).
 Students should register for and take this test prior to admission or by the time of candidacy.

 Secondary School Counseling Concentration (degree and certification)

+REQUIRED COURSES (48 credits)

 Courses are organized into three phases and should be taken in that order.
 The sequence within each phase should be adhered to as closely as possible.
 Consultation with an adviser on a regular basis is required as a student progresses through the program.
 A student must apply for admission to candidacy during the semester he or she is enrolled in Practicum.

+Phase I

-Phase I 15-18 credits
+15-18 credits

+CNS559 Introduction to Helping Services

+CNS515 Career Development

+CNS600 Research and Statistics

+CNS 519 Implications of Human Development for Counseling

-CNS559 Introduction to Helping Services CNS515 Career Development CNS600 Research and Statistics PSY519 Life Span Psychology CNS578 Pre-Practicum in Counseling ELP512 Curriculum in the Modern Secondary School (Only if not certified to teach Secondary level)
+CNS578 Pre-Practicum in Counseling

+ELP512 Curriculum in the Modern Secondary School

+(Only if not certified to teach Secondary level)

 Note: All students must successfully complete the three subtests of the PPST (reading, mathematics, writing) of the PRAXIS examination prior to candidacy.

+Phase II

-Phase II 21 credits
+21 credits

 CNS585 Practicum in Counseling

+CNS573 Theories of Counseling

 CNS522 Assessment Techniques in Counseling

 CNS512 Group Counseling Leadership Skills

 CNS509 Multicultural Counseling

 CNS505 Organization and Administration of School Counseling Services

 CNS588 Advanced Psychotherapeutic Skills

+Phase III

-Phase III 6 credits
+6 credits

-CNS580 Clinical Field Experience I CNS589 Clinical Field Experience II
+CNS580 Clinical Field Experience I

+CNS589 Clinical Field Experience II

+Electives

-Electives 6 crs.
+6 crs.

-Choose one from the following: EEC550 Foundations of Learning
+Choose one from the following:

+EEC550 Foundations of Learning Disabilities

-EEC411 Introduction to Exceptionality TCH475 Inclusive Education: Practical Approaches
+EEC411 Introduction to Exceptionality

+TCH475 Inclusive Education: Practical Approaches

-Choose one from the following: CNS508 Marriage and Family Counseling CNS510 Drug and Alcohol Counseling CNS564 Grief and Loss Issues in Counseling
+Choose one from the following:

+CNS508 Marriage and Family Counseling

+CNS510 Drug and Alcohol Counseling

+CNS564 Grief and Loss Issues in Counseling

 Minimum = 48-51 credits

 Note: Not all courses are offered each semester

 Certification in School Guidance Counseling by the Pennsylvania Department of Education requires successful completion of the School Guidance and Counseling PRAXIS examination (#0420).
 Students should register for and take this test prior to admission or by the time of candidacy.

 Supervisor of School Guidance

-For information concerning the post-master's degree program leading to

-Pennsylvania certification as a supervisor of school guidance services, refer to the Department of Educational Leadership and Policy.
+For information concerning the post-master's degree program leading to Pennsylvania certification as a supervisor of school guidance services, refer to the Department of Educational Leadership and Special Education.

 Criminal Justice Department

-Robert M. Freeman, Ph.D., Chair (477-1558)
+Kurt L. Kraus, Ed.D., Interim Chair (477-1558)

 Thomas L. Austin, Ph.D.